 Theft and Scams

 Some people steal crypto from other people’s wallets.
 They take advantage of human error and present themselves as reputable companies.
 If ransomware gets installed on your computer, hackers may request a payment in Bitcoin to reclaim computer files.
-Scammers use different approaches than thefts, but they have the same goal: part you from your money.
+Scammers use different approaches than thieves, but they have the same goal: part of your money.

 Regulation